-- Breaking Speech: At the end of the series reboot when Edwin manages to get Excelisor to consent to being Buried Alive in concrete by appealing to his guilt and his desire to be a hero.
+- Break Them by Talking: At the end of the series reboot when Edwin manages to get Excelsior to consent to being Buried Alive in concrete by appealing to his guilt and his desire to be a hero.

 - The Brute: Barry's purpose is to break things because he's not qualified for anything else.

 - Corrupt Corporate Executive: Topper, and Edwin to a lesser degree.

 - Cut Lex Luthor a Check: Applies to almost all of Edwin's clients; they make a lot of money if they weren't so focused on being evil.

 - Depraved Dwarf: Topper, a man of short statue but grand appetites.
 He is heavily into bodybuilding and hedonism, eating an entire jar of whey protein and washing it down with a pony keg.
 He likes custom-built muscle cars, guns, and cheating at golf.

 - Dude, Where's My Respect?: Played with for Excelsior.
 On one hand, he enjoys the adulation of the masses.
 On the other hand, he wishes people accepted him for he he is, not his powers.

 - Dumb Muscle: Barry is really dumb, and has a lot of muscle.